zanardo/clog/README.md

 $EDITOR config.yml
 ```

-You can run `clogd` with `make run-server` or start if manually:
+You can run `clogd` with `make run` or start if manually:

 ```
 export CLOGD_CONF=$(pwd)/config.yml
-.venv/bin/waitress-serve --host 0.0.0.0 --port 27890 clogd:app
+.venv/bin/waitress-serve --host 0.0.0.0 --port 7890 clogd:app
 ```

 After the installation, access with a browser, with user `admin` and password